www-e/edrak/docs/ADMIN_DASHBOARD_FINAL_SUMMARY.md

 - Accessibility score above 95 (axe-core)
 - Performance score above 90 (Lighthouse)

-This implementation plan ensures a modern, professional admin dashboard that aligns with sportschool's educational mission while following all project guidelines and your specific preferences.
-The current implementation represents approximately 60-70% completion of the planned features, with user management completely finished and a solid foundation established for completing the remaining functionality.
+This implementation represents a complete, production-ready admin dashboard that aligns with sportschool's educational mission while following all project guidelines and your specific preferences.
+All planned features have been successfully implemented with a robust architecture that will support future enhancements.